JaredTan/Pinned/README.md

 ## Technical Info

 ### Search
 The searching feature was implemented using the rails gem [pg_search](https://github.com/Casecommons/pg_search), which utilizes named scopes to take advantage of PostgreSQL's text search capabilities.
-Pinned's searching mechanism uses PGSearch's `whose_X_starts_with` `method_missing` to filter all items that have a column attribute `X` corresponding to a specific query string parameter obtained from the user.
+Pinned uses PGSearch's `whose_X_starts_with` `method_missing` to filter all items that have a column attribute `X` corresponding to a specific query string parameter obtained from the user.

 The following code snippet displays the `pg_search` setup in the `Board` model and `Api::SearchesController`.
 By creating a `search_scope` in `Board`, PGSearch can query `Board` data in more advanced ways than vanilla ActiveRecord.